 |When can I appeal?

-You can only appeal once you have received your exam board results.
+You can appeal once you have received your exam results or overall degree classification.|

 |What can I appeal on?

-You can only appeal on 2 grounds
+You can only appeal on 2 grounds.

-|My situation doesn’t fit into either of those ground?
+|My situation doesn’t fit into either of these scenarios.

 Contact the advice team to discuss your options.